 May is skin cancer awareness month.
 There are different types of skin cancer, and each tends to look a bit different.
 Reduce your risk of developing skin cancer with appropriate sun protection, including wearing sunscreen, performing skin self-exams, and visiting RejuvaDERM (Cosmetic)/Alberta Dermatology Consultants (Medical) to assess your moles and other concerning lesions.
 If a growth, mole, sore, or skin discoloration appears suddenly or begins to change, you should see a Dermatologist.
+If you live in Edmonton, Calgary, Vancouver, Toronto, or any part of Canada, skin cancer is very common.

 Having skin cancer greatly increases your risk of further skin cancers.
 If you are concerned about a spot, ask your family physician for a referral to a Dermatologist.
 Below our team of Alberta Dermatology Consultants/RejuvaDERM Dermatologists have broken down the characteristics of these types.